-Virtual CTO Subscription Services Agreement: Client Acceptance
+Virtual CTO Subscription Terms of Service: Client Acceptance

-By checking the box indicating “I agree to CTO.plus’s Terms and Conditions” (or a similarly worded affirmation) during the online payment process for the Virtual CTO Subscription Services, you (hereinafter referred to as the “Client,” identified by the name, contact information, and any business details you provide during the signup and payment process) acknowledge that you have read, understood, and agree to be legally bound by all terms and conditions of this Virtual CTO Subscription Services Agreement (this “Agreement”) with THE BOGDANOV GROUP LLC dba CTO.plus(hereinafter referred to as the “Consultant” or “CTO.plus”), a Limited Liability Company with its principal address at 17145J W Bluemound Rd # 252, Brookfield, WI 53005.
+By checking the box indicating “I agree to CTO.plus’s Terms of Service” (or a similarly worded affirmation) during the online payment process for the Virtual CTO Subscription Services, you (hereinafter referred to as the “Client,” identified by the name, contact information, and any business details you provide during the signup and payment process) acknowledge that you have read, understood, and agree to be legally bound by all terms and conditions of this Virtual CTO Subscription Terms of Service (this “Agreement”) with THE BOGDANOV GROUP LLC dba CTO.plus (hereinafter referred to as the “Consultant” or “CTO.plus”), a Limited Liability Company with its principal address at 17145J W Bluemound Rd # 252, Brookfield, WI 53005.

 Effective Date: The Effective Date of this Agreement shall be the date upon which you, the Client, successfully complete your payment for the Services and affirmatively indicate your acceptance of these terms by checking the designated box.

-Formal Signature and Record-Keeping: You further acknowledge and agree that, while your action of checking the box and completing payment constitutes a binding agreement to these terms, a complete copy of this Virtual CTO Subscription Services Agreement, reflecting the terms you are now accepting, will also be sent to you (typically via email for digital signature) promptly after your payment is successfully processed.
+Formal Signature and Record-Keeping: You further acknowledge and agree that, while your action of checking the box and completing payment constitutes a binding agreement to these terms, a complete copy of this Virtual CTO Subscription Terms of Service Agreement, reflecting the terms you are now accepting, may also be sent to you (typically via email for digital signature) promptly after your payment is successfully processed.
 This subsequent digital signature will serve as a formal record of our mutual agreement.
 If a version of this Agreement has already been provided to you for signature prior to this online acceptance, this checkbox agreement reaffirms your acceptance of those terms.

 The Client and the Consultant are individually a “Party” and together the “Parties.”